Guy Verhofstadt: Brexit

-In January 2013, three years before the 2016 United Kingdom European Union membership referendum, Verhofstadt said "[ Brexit ] is stupidity for a country with 53 percent of its exports going to the Continent and to the rest of Europe.
+In January 2013, three years before the 2016 United Kingdom European Union membership referendum, Verhofstadt said that Brexit was "stupidity for a country with 53 percent of its exports going to the Continent and to the rest of Europe.
 It's even so stupid that Britain's best friends, the United States, don't understand it all."

-In February 2016, in the run-up to the 2016 United Kingdom European Union membership referendum, Verhofstadt said "The only winners from a Brexit would be Nigel Farage and Vladimir Putin; who would relish a divided Europe."

-In July 2016, Verhofstadt said "Politically, the UK is already on its way to becoming an adversary, rather than a trusted partner, of the EU… Theresa May actually opposed Brexit, yet her anti-European hostility differs only in degree, not in kind, from that of pro-Brexit politicians… who rejoice at the possibility of additional exit referenda across the EU."
+In February 2016, in the run-up to the Brexit referendum, Verhofstadt said "The only winners from a Brexit would be Nigel Farage and Vladimir Putin; who would relish a divided Europe."
+In July 2016, Verhofstadt said "Politically, the UK is already on its way to becoming an adversary, rather than a trusted partner, of the EU...
+Theresa May actually opposed Brexit, yet her anti-European hostility differs only in degree, not in kind, from that of pro-Brexit politicians… who rejoice at the possibility of additional exit referenda across the EU."

 In October 2017, Verhofstadt claimed that Northern Ireland was stuck in a "frozen conflict".
 He said: "There are fences 12 metres high and this is in the 21st Century."
 In a Twitter post on 13 June 2018, Verhofstadt accused Nigel Farage of using "Kremlin money and claimed Aaron Banks "colluded with the Russians to deliver Brexit".
 Lawyers, on behalf of Banks, issued Verhofstadt with a legal letter and said the allegations "are false".
 In February 2019, Verhofstadt said that Brexit leaders such as Boris Johnson and Jacob Rees-Mogg would suffer a similar fate to the leaders of the French Revolution and "end up on the guillotine".

 In May 2019, Verhofstadt made public a private joke between him and the UK's chief negotiator, Olly Robbins, in which Robbins "joked that he would want EU citizenship after Brexit".
 On 10 May 2019, Verhofstadt joined anti-Brexit supporters in London.
 He said "We have to stop nationalism and populism the fastest as possible because otherwise, it could be the end of a fantastic project".

-On 25 July 2019, Guy Verhofstadt branded UK Prime Minister Boris Johnson's vow to take the UK out of the EU on 31 October as "irresponsible", due to the possibility of a No-deal Brexit.

-In September 2019, Guy Verhofstadt attacked the words used by UK Prime Minister Boris Johnson, during the Brexit process, calling it "the language of Europe's dark past".
+On 25 July 2019, Verhofstadt branded UK prime minister Johnson's vow to take the UK out of the EU on 31 October as "irresponsible" due to the possibility of a no-deal Brexit.
+In September 2019, Verhofstadt attacked the words used by UK prime minister Johnson during the Brexit process, calling it "the language of Europe's dark past".
 In 2023, Verhofstadt re-iterated his criticisms of Brexit, stating that it paved the path for the 2022 Russian invasion of Ukraine.
 According to Verhofstadt, Putin would have been more wary of invading if there was a more united Europe, especially on defence matters.